Guide to Exploring the Charming Walled City of Cartagena

 Consider a Walking Tour

-A guided tour is a nice way to learn more about the city’s history, and give you some good reference points on getting around.
+You can wander on your own if you want, but I’d encourage you to consider a guided tour.
+It’s a nice way to learn more about the city’s history, and give you some good reference points for exploring more on your own.

 If you’d like a more exclusive experience, consider booking a tour with our travel agency partner.
-They have a private city tour that goes to several of Cartagena’s most popular attractions and concludes with a walking tour of the Old Town, and they also offer a private walking tour of just the Old City and neighboring Getsemaní.
+They have a private Cartagena city tour that goes to several of Cartagena’s most popular attractions and concludes with a walking tour of the Walled City.
+They also offer a private walking tour of the Walled City and Getsemaní.

-You can get 20% off either of those as well as their full catalog of tours in Cartagena and other places in Colombia with the code ExploreColombia20, by the way.
+You can get 20% off either of those as well as their full catalog of Cartagena tours with the code ExploreColombia20 when you book via any of those links, by the way.

 Stroll the Wall Itself